Fun and action for kids at Lake Achensee

 Children’s & youth programmes

-The programmes occur from 29 June to 4 September, Monday to Friday, and are full of fun-packed adventures.
+The programmes occurs in the summer months from Monday to Friday, and are full of fun-packed adventures.
 Children between the ages of 4 to 10 years can take part in the children’s programme and explore the region supervised by trained childcare assistance.
-The programme includes versatile activities such as visiting a farm, climbing adventures and pony riding, and there is something for everyone to enjoy.
+The programme includes versatile activities such as visiting a farm, and pony riding, and there is something for everyone to enjoy.
 The Achensee region also offers an action-packed youth programme for young guests between the ages of 10 to 16 years featuring Segway tours, stand-up paddleboarding, climbing, tubing, horse riding, hiking through a torrent and kayaking.
 All excursions all run by trained supervisors.

 A special highlight for families is the panoramic circular walk which is conveniently accessible by the Karwendel cable car.
 Life-size animals and interesting information along the way make the trail a memorable experience for the whole family.
 The walk to the Bärenbadalm and back to the top station is an easy stroll and takes about 1.5 hours.
 With a little luck, visitors can also spot real animals such as hares, deer or chamois in their natural habitat.
 The opposite Rofan mountains are accessible by the cable car in Maurach.
 An absolute highlight for kids is the hike to the Dalfaz waterfall.
 A set of dry spare clothes is recommended.
 From the mountain station of the Rofan cable car a leisurely one-hour hike takes visitors to the rustic Dalfazalm.
 After a hearty snack at the old Sennhütte mountain hut, the trails descends to the valley to Maurach.